maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Prunar emmagatzemament de &amp;block a</translation>

 ERR
-The use of "Prunar" is incorrect; the correct verb form in Catalan is "Podar" or "Reduir" in this context.
-Also, "emmagatzemament de &amp;block" does not translate "&amp;block" properly; "block" should be translated as "bloques" or "blocs" in Catalan.
-The shortcut (&amp;) is preserved, which is correct.
+Several issues:
+- "Prunar" is incorrect; correct verb is "Poda".
+- "emmagatzemament" is incorrect; correct noun is "emmagatzematge".
+- "block" should be translated to "blocs".
+- Keep exactly one '&' for the shortcut.

 Correct translation:
-Reduir l'emmagatzematge de &amp;blocs a
+Poda l'emmagatzematge de &blocs a
 ```

 <!-- cache_translation_check_ca_dc7bb563aa1e7981ff1fce3591a64bff3c5fbd3979fc9cf4a2e30ab8fb5c9cf0 -->